DrBlackross/Jetson-Based-relearning-cryptobot-for-kraken/README.md

     TRADING_PAIR = 'DOGEUSDT'  # or 'XBTUSDT'
     TRADE_PERCENTAGE = 0.5  # 50% position size

-## (NOTE: I do use my kraken account as a 'control group' for experimenting in crypto trading, and it is usually seeded from my Coinbase with 100 DOGE when I start these bots, its a CYA, AND IS ISOLATED FROM MY MAIN ACCOUNTS!)
+##### (NOTE: I use my kraken account as a 'control group' for experimenting in crypto trading, and it is usually seeded from my Coinbase with 100 DOGE when I start these bots, its a CYA, AND IS ISOLATED FROM MY MAIN ACCOUNTS!)
-(Cover Your $ss, do not risk what you can't lose)
+###### (ALWAYS Cover Your $ss, CYA, do not risk what you can't lose)

 ##### # AI Optimization